 - 1. The tumor size may differ from the size of the specimen. - 2.
-An incisional biopsy that removes the whole tumor is actually an excisional biopsy. - Record the size of the invasive component, even if it is smaller, when both in-situ and invasive components are measured. - Record the size of the entire tumor from the operative report or pathology report when the size of the invasive component is not given. - Record the size of the primary tumor, including contiguous tumor tissue extension, at the time of diagnosis. - Code the largest size of the primary tumor measured on surgical resection specimen when surgery is administered as first course treatment. - Code the size from the synoptic report (CAP protocol) when there is a discrepancy among the various sections of the pathology report. - Example: Chest x-ray shows 2.5 cm mass; the pathology report from the surgery states that the same mass is malignant and measures 1.8 cm.
-Record tumor size as 018 (18mm). - Use final diagnosis, microscopic or gross examination, in that order, when only a pathology report is available. - Tumor size noted in a resection operative report is a clinical tumor size, not a pathologic tumor size. - Tumor size is the largest dimension of the tumor, not necessarily the depth or thickness of the tumor. - Record the largest dimension or diameter of tumor, whether it is from an excisional biopsy specimen or the complete resection of the primary tumor. - The pathologic tumor size is recorded from the surgical resection specimen when surgery (including after neoadjuvant therapy) is administered as part of the first course of treatment. - Timing Rules: Tumor Size Pathologic follows the rules for AJCC pathological staging.
+An incisional biopsy that removes the whole tumor is actually an excisional biopsy. - Record the size of the invasive component, even if it is smaller, when both in-situ and invasive components are measured. - Record the size of the entire tumor from the operative report or pathology report when the size of the invasive component is not given. - Record the size of the primary tumor, including contiguous tumor tissue extension, at the time of diagnosis. - Code the largest size of the primary tumor measured on surgical resection specimen, when surgery is administered as first course treatment. - Code the size from the synoptic report (CAP protocol) when there is a discrepancy among the various sections of the pathology report.

+Example: Chest x-ray shows 2.5 cm mass; the pathology report from the surgery states that the same mass is malignant and measures 1.8 cm.
+Record tumor size as 018 (18mm).

+- Use final diagnosis, microscopic or gross examination, in that order, when only a pathology report is available. - Timing Rules: Pathologic tumor size follows the timing rules for AJCC pathological staging. - For pathologic tumor size, take into consideration what the physician would use to assign pathological stage.
+Refer to AJCC TNM guidelines to determine the sources of information that pertain to the pathological staging timeframe.